zoxpx/pxdocs/content/reference/CLI/cloud-migration.md

 The stages of a particular migration will progress from Backup→ Restore→ Done.
 If any stage fails the status will be marked as Failed.

-If the migration is successful you should see the volume(s) with the same name created on the destination cluster.
+If the migration is successful, you should see the volume(s) with the same name created on the destination cluster.